refactorfirst/RefactorFirst/README.md

 </build>
 ```

-### As a Report
+### As a Maven Report
 Add the following to your project in the reports section.
-Not supported as of Version 0.2.0 due to CVE-2020-13936
+A RefactorFirst report will show up in the site report when you run ```mvn site```
 ```xml
 <reporting>
     <plugins>